angwtechtransfer/NSF_HSI_Doc/git/jupyterbooks.md

 ## Working with the current Jupyter book

+To add to the Jupyter book repository, please let Andrew axsato7395@ung.edu know your github username so he can add you as a contributor.

 To start working on the book documentation you are first going to want to create a branch [here](https://github.com/Fennrii/JupyterBook) and then clone the current book:

 ```
 git clone https://github.com/Fennrii/JupyterBook
 ```